Dušan Simović: Prime Minister

 A major historical debate concerns the allegation that Simović was put up to the coup by SOE.
 In the official history of British intelligence operations in World War Two, Harry Hinsley wrote that Simović was in contact with Sir Ronald Hugh Campbell, the British minister-plenipotentiary in Belgrade, together with the British service attachés along with SOE agents who all seemed to have misled him about the amount of British support he could expect.
 However, Hinsley concluded: "While British participation in the coup plans no doubt contributed to their success, it is clear that even without direct British encouragement there still would have been a coup".
-Bickham Sweet-Escott, an SOE agent stationed in Belgrade wrote afterwards "most of us thought the coup would have happened even if SOE hadn't existed at all".
-Donovan, who later became the chief of the Office of Strategic Services (OSS), upon reading an OSS document claiming that he masterminded the coup during his meeting with Simović in 1941 wrote on the margin "NO".
+Bickham Sweet-Escott, an SOE agent stationed in Belgrade, wrote afterwards "most of us thought the coup would have happened even if SOE hadn't existed at all".
+Donovan, who later became the chief of the Office of Strategic Services (OSS), upon reading an OSS document claiming that he had masterminded the coup during his meeting with Simović in 1941 wrote on the margin "NO".